JovieCrammer/The_Mystic_Key_Adventure/README.md

 1. Download and install **XAMPP** ([https://www.apachefriends.org](https://www.apachefriends.org))
 2. Open the **XAMPP Control Panel** and start **Apache** and **MySQL** servers
-3. Access the database interface at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
+3. Access the database in a browser at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
 4. Run: `python main.py`